Antartical/pelipper/readme.md

 ## Pelipper in a nutshell

-In the first pokemonm mistery dugueon, pelipper was the one who deliver notices to the rescue team, therefore, this service accomplish this task.
+In the first pokemon mistery dugueon, pelipper was the one who deliver notices to the rescue team, therefore, this service accomplish this task.
 Pelipper is a service trought the one you can deliver email and phones notifications letting your other services to forget about this tedious task.